vin-00/TravelNest/README.md

 # Contact
 If you have any questions or suggestions regarding the TravelNest App, feel free to contact me at vinaykhatri292@gmail.com

 ## Thank you for using the TravelNest App!
-We hope you find it helpful in your search for the perfect accommodation.
+I hope you find it helpful in your search for the perfect accommodation.